Chicago P.D. (TV series)

 Chicago P.D. is an American police procedural television series broadcast by NBC and created by Dick Wolf as the second installment of the Chicago franchise.
 It stars Jason Beghe, Jon Seda, Sophia Bush, Jesse Lee Soffer, Patrick Flueger, Marina Squerciati, LaRoyce Hawkins, Archie Kao, Elias Koteas, Amy Morton, Brian Geraghty, Tracy Spiridakos, Lisseth Chavez, Benjamin Levy Aguilar, Toya Turner, and Arienne Mandi; the series premiered on January 8, 2014.
 The show follows the uniformed patrol officers and the Intelligence Unit of the 21st District of the Chicago Police Department as they pursue the perpetrators of the city's major street offenses.

-On April 10, 2023, NBC renewed the series for an eleventh season, which premiered on January 17, 2024.
-On March 21, 2024, NBC renewed the series for a twelfth season, which premiered on September 25, 2024.
-In May 2025, the series was renewed for a thirteenth season, which premiered on October 1, 2025.
+In March 2026, the series was renewed for a fourteenth season, which is set to premiere on October 7, 2026.

 Plot

 A spin-off of Chicago Fire, Chicago P.D. focuses on the fictional 21st District, which houses patrol officers and the department's elite Intelligence Unit, led by Sergeant Hank Voight (Jason Beghe) through their action-packed daily lives as they strive to keep the city peaceful.
 Voight must learn to adjust to a changing geopolitical context and adopt new strategies to combat crime in the city he loves.